alliemeetsfungi/qiime2_amplicon_cleanup/README.md

   --i-data path/to/search/results/database/directory-95/classification.qza \
   --o-merged-data path/to/search/results/database/classification_merged1.qza
 ```
-Then check to make sure they merged by converting the output Qiime artifact into a visualization file, uploading it onto the Qiime2 viewer, and observing if the number of features that are present is equal to the sum of both of the classification files you merged.
+Now check to make sure they merged by converting the output Qiime artifact into a visualization file, uploading it onto the Qiime2 viewer, and observing if the number of features that are present is equal to the sum of both of the classification files you merged.
 ```
 qiime metadata tabulate \
   --m-input-file path/to/search/results/database/classification_merged1.qza \
   --o-visualization path/to/search/results/database/classification_merged1.qzv
 ```
 Repeat these steps until all of the classification artifacts are merged.
-There is multiple ways to do this, I prefer to mkae multiple merge files that I then merge together at the end.
-The code below represents this approach but can be modified for preference
+There are multiple combinations that can be made to do this, however I prefer to make multiple merge files that I then merge together at the end.
+The code below represents this approach but can be modified for preference.
 ```
+# Merge next two classification artifacts
 qiime feature-table merge-taxa \
   --i-data path/to/search/results/NEW-database/directory-95/classification.qza \
   --i-data path/to/search/results/database/directory-80/classification.qza \